Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Season Stats

-- Everett has totaled 422 yards on 44 receptions with four touchdowns, averaging 28.1 yards per game, on 55 targets.
+- Everett's stat line this year features 44 grabs for 422 yards and four touchdowns.
+He puts up 28.1 yards per game, and has been targeted 55 times.

-- So far this season, 12.5% of the 440 passes thrown by his team have gone Everett's way.

-- Everett (seven red zone targets) has been the recipient of 15.9% of his team's 44 red zone pass attempts.
+- With seven targets in the red zone this season, Everett has been on the receiving end of 15.9% of his team's 44 red zone pass attempts.

 - The Seahawks have run 56.3% passing plays and 43.7% rushing plays this season.
 They rank 20th in the NFL in scoring.